Skip to content

 DHCP Server

-The DHCP Server is enabled by default.The DHCP server automatically assigning IP addresses and other communication parameters to each client devices.If the DHCP server is disabled, you will have to configure them manually for each client.
-How to manually configure static ip?
+The DHCP Server is enabled by default.
+The DHCP server automatically assigns IP addresses and other communication parameters to each client devices.

 dhcp simple settings

-Click Advanced for further setup if needed.
+Click Advanced for further configuration if needed.

 dhcp advanced settings 1